 The 1990s saw the invention of external insulin pumps, which, with correct use, can provide:

 - better results

 - more flexibility

 - easier treatment management

-The American Diabetes Association (ADA) have funded a number of research projects, including one that is attempting to identify the possible trigger for type 1 diabetes.
-Another notable research project is investigating the connection between stress and type 2 diabetes.
+Immunotherapy: The American Diabetes Association (ADA) have funded several research projects, including one that is attempting to identify the possible trigger for type 1 diabetes, which doctors believe relates to a problem with the immune system.

 Artificial pancreas: Another emerging treatment option is the artificial pancreas.
 The device, which some refer to as closed-loop glucose control, involves using an external pump and continuous glucose monitoring to deliver insulin in a single system.
 It uses a control algorithm and automatically adjusts the dose according to readings from sensors.
 In 2018, researchers writing in the BMJ concluded that the artificial pancreas is "efficacious and safe" for people with type 1 diabetes to use.

 The number of people with diabetes, especially type 2 diabetes, is growing.
 A range of treatment options and lifestyle measures can help people manage the condition.